miguelnunorosa/miguelnunorosa/README.md

 <br>

 - :desktop_computer: Learn mobile development (native and multiplatform)
-- :desktop_computer: Learn web development (back-end technologies and thier frameworks)
+- :desktop_computer: Learn web development (back-end technologies and their frameworks)
-- :guitar: On my free time, I play Bass guitar (or trying to...), read (mostly crime books and thrillers) and do some challenges on algorithm and code platforms (for example, Codewars platform)
+- :guitar: In my free time, I play Bass guitar (or trying to...), read (mostly crime books and thrillers), and do some challenges on algorithm and code platforms (for example, Codewars platform)

 <br>